dmitrii-mudryi/wl-stripe/README.md

 ### Webhook Configuration

 To receive payment status updates from Stripe (e.g., payment success, failure), you need to configure a webhook in your Stripe Dashboard.
-Set the webhook URL to:
 You may change `https://wl-stripe-app.ngrok.app/` to your domain.

 ```ruby